 Student Teaching Office reviews the domestic student teaching process and Millersville University & Pennsylvania State paperwork requirements to complete the second half of your student teaching placement abroad.

-Office of Global Education, Cumberland House – Christina Camp Christina.Camp@millersville.edu.
+Global Education, Cumberland House – Olivia Cordero, Assistant Director at Olivia.Cordero@Millersville.edu

 Your Program Coordinator in the Office of Global Education, reviews the international component and study abroad process, costs/financial aid, accommodations, etc.